 BY USER LEVEL

 There are various user levels in an operating system, and they are used to control access to various functions on the system.
 This is a generic categorization by the common user levels found in most operating systems.

-The “god level” unrestricted user who has the power to install and delete applications, copy and delete files, even cause a massive system crash by messing with the critical system files.
+This “god-level” user is fully unrestricted.
+Administrators have the power to install and delete applications, copy and delete files, and even cause a massive system crash by messing with the critical system files.

 2) STANDARD USER

-A restricted user that you can create for allowing a friend to access your computer.
-Able to run the applications and maybe touch some files, but is otherwise unable to install or delete anything.
+A restricted user, maybe for allowing a friend to access your computer.
+Able to run selected applications and touch some files, but is otherwise unable to install or delete anything.

 BY SKILL LEVEL